jbcodeforce/shift_left_utils/docs/test_harness.md

 --compute-pool-id TEXT: Flink compute pool ID.
 If not provided, it will create a pool. [env var: CPOOL_ID; required]
 ```

-* [ ] Be able to define test.
+* [x] Be able to define test suite.
 The yaml is defined as

 ```yaml